Legaeldan/milestone-1/README.md

 ![Audit Results](https://github.com/Legaeldan/milestone-1/blob/master/assets/images/audit-results.PNG "Audit Results")

-During testing, due to limitations of browsers, the 404 page does not allow the Soundcloud links to fire on load, and I've had to impliment a reload button, as the media will fire on a reload as opposed to a redirect from another page.
+During testing, due to limitations of browsers, the 404 page does not allow the [Soundcloud](http://www.soundcloud.com) links to fire on load, and I've had to impliment a reload button, as the media will fire on a reload as opposed to a redirect from another page.
 Unfortunately I was unable to change the z-index effectively, and resorted to moving the image far enough off screen that it will not be seen despite screen width, and set the page overflow to hidden so that the user cannot scroll to it, or even know it is there.

 During mobile testing, several issues arose, mainly pertaining to the nav bar.
 The way the nav items are set up, unfortunately I was unable to scale them correctly, so the code is now corrected to remove the 3rd, 4th and 6th borders on scaling, and add them correctly back after scaling back to desktop.

 I have also tested the functionality of the main logo on mobile, as well as all the section dividers and final logo, and while it changes on mobile, it only changes when the user clicks and holds the item.
-I will be looking further into correcting this with Javascript to show the item when it is on screen, as opposed to held.
+I will be looking further into correcting this with [JavaScript](https://www.javascript.com/) to show the item when it is on screen, as opposed to held.

 All code is checked via a [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator), and I'm currently aware of an warning in the [HTML](https://www.w3schools.com/html/html_intro.asp), but as it's only a warning, I have decided that it's an acceptable warning due to the layout of the page.

 <h2>Deployment</h2>

-This project was developed using the [Cloud9 IDE](https://c9.io) initially before moving locally to [Visual Studio Code](https://code.visualstudio.com/) and [Git](https://git-scm.com/downloads), committed to a local [Git](https://git-scm.com/downloads) repository, and pushed to [GitHub](https://github.com/Legaeldan/milestone-1) using a locally installed version of [Git](https://git-scm.com/downloads) via command prompt.
+This project was developed using the [Cloud9 IDE](https://c9.io/login) initially before moving locally to [Visual Studio Code](https://code.visualstudio.com/) and [Git](https://git-scm.com/downloads), committed to a local [Git](https://git-scm.com/downloads) repository, and pushed to [GitHub](https://github.com/Legaeldan/milestone-1) using a locally installed version of [Git](https://git-scm.com/downloads) via command prompt.

-The main method of deployment, [GitHub Pages](https://legaeldan.github.io/milestone-1/index.html), was chosen after a discussions with my mentor, and I was notified of GitHub pages, meaning I didn't need to boot up Cloud9 everytime I wished to showcase my site.
+The main method of deployment, [GitHub Pages](https://legaeldan.github.io/milestone-1/index.html), was chosen after a discussions with my mentor, and I was notified of GitHub pages, meaning I didn't need to boot up [Cloud9](https://c9.io/login) everytime I wished to showcase my site.

 <h3>Deployment to GitHub Pages</h3>